 If you are watering and your tree starts losing leaves or looking sick – it may have a case of shock.
-There are a variety of products on the market for fertilizing trees, but for emergency shock treatment I like a product called Super Thrive.
-A little goes a long way (and don’t over do it!), all you need is a few drops mixed into your watering to make a difference.
-If you are concerned, you could always add a couple drops to the bowlful of water you created before you start back filling.
-Super Thrive is a liquid and it will dilute in the water and spread through the root ball and the surrounding dirt as the water drains away.
+There are a variety of products on the market for fertilizing trees, but for emergency shock, the treatment I like is Super Thrive.
+A little goes a long way (so don’t over do it!).
+You only need a few drops mixed into your water to make a difference.
+If you are concerned, add a couple drops to the hole-full of water before you start back filling.
+Super Thrive is liquid and will dilute and spread through the root ball and the surrounding dirt as the water drains away.

 If you think your new tree is in shock, act fast.
 A few days can make a difference, so try to get it emergency care as soon as you can.

 Check out this post to see the garden as it has progressed: